 Introduction to Balance Sheet

 Did you know?
 You can earn our Balance Sheet Certificate of Achievement when you join PRO Plus.
 To help you master this topic and earn your certificate, you will also receive lifetime access to our premium financial statements materials.
-These include our video training, visual tutorial, flashcards, cheat sheet, quick tests, quick test with coaching, business forms, and more.
+These include our video training, visual tutorial, flashcards, cheat sheet, quick test, quick test with coaching, business forms, and more.

 The balance sheet (also known as the statement of financial position) reports a corporation's assets, liabilities, and stockholders' equity as of the final moment of an accounting period.
 For example, a balance sheet dated December 31 summarizes the balances in the appropriate general ledger accounts after all transactions up to midnight of December 31 have been accounted for.